How Much Does a Home Security System Cost?

 Value of your home alarm system

-So far we have focused on the cost of a home security system, which can be calculated in simple dollars and cents, but there are other factors that contribute to a system’s value.
-Often, spending a little bit more will get you a greater overall value.
+So far we've focused on the cost of a home security system, which can be calculated in simple dollars and cents, but there are other factors that contribute to a system’s value.
+Often, spending a little bit more will get you a greater overall return on your investment.
 Here are some questions to keep in mind when considering the value of your home security system:

-• Functionality of the equipment.
+• Equipment functionality.
 Does it work properly or frequently break down?
-How well does it keep you safe?
-Look for features like geofencing, home automation, etc.
+How well do alarms and mobile alerts work?
+Look for features like geofencing, home automation integration, etc.

-• Amount of equipment you receive.
-Are you paying a lot for only a few sensors and cameras?
+• Amount of equipment.
+What are you getting for your money?
+Are you paying a lot for only a few sensors and a base station or do you get valuable security extras like a doorbell camera and full mobile app access?

 Info Box